streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: query
-        description: ' used to search for a ticker or bank name to return relevant banks'
+        description: used to search for a ticker or bank name to return relevant banks
         type: string
       - in: query
         name: rssd_id
-        description: ' the bank/bank holding company RSSD ID issued by the Federal
+        description: 'the bank/bank holding company RSSD ID issued by the Federal
           Reserve: RSSD ID LOOKUP'
         type: string
       - in: query
         name: ticker
-        description: ' the stock market ticker symbol associated with the companies common stock securities: '
+        description: 'the stock market ticker symbol associated with the companies common stock securities:'
         type: string
       responses:
         200: